 Simply look for questions on various platforms, such as Quora, Reddit, Yahoo!
 Answers, discussion forums, social media (particularly groups), and the like.

 Doing so creates awareness and deepens your influence.
-It also provides other benefits, such as boosting SEO by increasing signals to your website, as well as providing content ideas you might want to write articles about.
+It also provides other benefits, such as boosting SEO by increasing signals to your website, as well as providing content marketing services ideas you might want to write articles about.

 Discussing a trending issue can create significant exposure.
 Offer analyses of relevant current events, clarifications of popular misconceptions, predictions of future trends, or commentary on content published by other industry experts.